Arms (video game): Legacy

-A graphic novel by Dark Horse Comics based on Arms was under production before it was reportedly cancelled in March 2021.
+In 2017, a graphic novel by Dark Horse Comics based on Arms was under production.
+It was written by Ian Flynn.
+The comic was reportedly cancelled in March 2021.
 Several elements of the game exist in the 2018 crossover fighting game Super Smash Bros.
 Ultimate, such as Spring Man appearing as a summonable Assist Trophy and several characters cameoing as collectable Spirits.
 In addition, a downloadable content pack featuring Min Min as a playable fighter, Spring Stadium as a stage, and 18 music tracks from the game was released on June 29, 2020.
 An Amiibo figure of Min Min was released on April 29, 2022.